 In the Lifetime of the Buddha

 - To explain the futility of fighting, the Buddha told the Phandana Jataka (#475), in which he was a tree fairy.
-A branch fell off his tree onto a lion.
-Angry from the pain, the lion told a carpenter to cut down the Bodhisatta’s tree for making wheels.
-To get revenge, the Bodhisatta told the carpenter to use the lion’s skin to strengthen the wheel, so the lion died.
+A branch fell off his tree and struck a lion.
+Angry from the pain, the lion told a carpenter to cut down the Bodhisatta’s tree to make wheels.
+To get revenge, the Bodhisatta told the carpenter to use the lion’s skin to strengthen the wheels, so the lion died.

 - To condemn blindly following others, the Buddha told the Daddabha Jataka (#322), in which he was a lion.
-A hare heard a bael fruit fall out of a tree with a loud thud and feared the earth was coming to an end, so he took off running as fast as he could.
+A hare heard a loud thud and feared the earth was coming to an end, so he took off running as fast as he could.
 Tens of thousands of other animals heard his warning and joined in the exodus, all without ever looking back.
 The Bodhisatta knew the earth was not breaking apart and stopped the stampede with his roar.
-He asked if anyone had actually seen the earth breaking apart, and no one had.
-So he and the hare went back to the place he heard the sound to investigate and saw the fruit laying on the intact ground.
+He asked if anyone had actually seen the ground breaking, and no one had.
+So he went back to where the hare heard the sound to investigate and saw a bael fruit that had fallen out of a tree lying on the intact ground.

 - To prove that sometimes the weak can defeat the strong, the Buddha told the Latukika Jataka (#357), in which he was an elephant.
-When his herd passed by a nest full of hatchlings, a mother quail begged the Bodhisatta to protect her children from being stepped on, so he stood over the nest until all of his elephants had passed.
-Later an evil rogue elephant came by, and when he heard the quail’s pleas he intentionally trampled the chicks and urinated on their mangled corpses.
+When his herd passed by a nest full of hatchlings, a mother quail begged the Bodhisatta to protect her children from being stepped on, so he stood over the nest until all his elephants had passed.
+Later, an evil rogue elephant came by, and when he heard the quail’s pleas he intentionally trampled the chicks and urinated on their mangled corpses.
 The quail cursed the elephant and vowed revenge, stating that a strong mind was more powerful than a strong body.
-The mother quail helped a crow, a fly, and a frog and then enlisted them to return the favors by helping her murder the rogue elephant.
-The crow pecked out the elephant’s eyes to blind him, the fly laid eggs in his eye sockets to cause him maddening pain, and the frog croaked causing the elephant to follow him in the assumption that he was in water; but the frog had jumped down a cliff and the elephant fell to his death.
+The mother quail helped a crow, a fly, and a frog, and then she enlisted them to return the favors by helping her murder the rogue elephant.
+The crow pecked out the elephant’s eyes to blind him; the fly laid eggs in his eye sockets to cause him maddening pain; and the frog croaked, leading the elephant to follow him in the assumption that the frog was in water, but instead the frog had jumped down a cliff, so the elephant fell to his death.

 - To promote unity, the Buddha told the Rukkhadhamma Jataka (#74), in which he was a tree fairy.
 A new king told all the fairies of the forest they could go live anywhere they pleased.
-Despite the Bodhisatta telling his relatives to stay in the forest with him, some chose to go live in big stand-alone trees near towns where they knew they would get the most honor and offerings.
-One day a storm blew down all the lone trees, so these fairies lost their homes, while trees packed together in the forest suffered no damage.
+Despite the Bodhisatta telling his relatives to stay in the forest with him, some went to live in big stand-alone trees near towns, where they knew they would get the most honor and offerings.
+One day a storm blew down all the lone trees, and these fairies lost their homes, while trees packed together in the forest suffered no damage.
 This showed that families should stick together.

 - To show that unity brings victory and division brings destruction, the Buddha told the Sammodamana Jataka (#33), in which he was a quail.
-He told the other quails that anytime they were caught in a hunter’s net, they should stick their heads through the mesh and fly away together.
-When they worked together like this, the hunter could catch none.
-But one day while feeding, a quail accidentally stepped on another’s head.
+He told other quails that anytime they were caught in a hunter’s net, they should stick their heads through the mesh and fly away.
+When the quails worked together like this, the hunter could not catch any.
+But, one day while feeding, a quail accidentally stepped on another’s head.
 He apologized, but the other quail remained angry and the two bickered for a long time.
 Knowing that conflict compromised their safety, the Bodhisatta took his flock elsewhere in the forest.
 When the hunter returned and cast his net, the entrapped quails argued about who should begin lifting, and this gave the hunter time to pick up the net and kill them.

-The Buddha finished his discussion with a lesson on self-control and non-attachment, and everyone renounced war, feeling grateful to the Buddha for saving their lives.
+The Buddha finished his anti-war discussion with a lesson on self-control and nonattachment, and everyone renounced conflict, feeling grateful to the Buddha for saving their lives.
 As an act of atonement, each of the clans sent two hundred fifty princes to become disciples.
-They collected morning alms together in both of the clans’ cities and were given great honor.
-But these men had ordained out of respect for the Buddha, not due to a desire for spiritual growth, and over time they became discontent; and the feelings worsened when they received messages from their former wives.
+They collected morning alms together in both of the clans’ cities and received great honor.
+But these men had ordained out of respect for the Buddha, not a desire for spiritual growth, and over time they became discontented.
+The feelings worsened when they received messages from their former wives.

-To help them overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo and preached about the wickedness of women through this past-life story.
-The trip and the story erased their longing for their wives.
-Fully understanding that women create problems and should be avoided, they all attained arahantship and were able to fly home with their own supernatural powers.
+To help these five hundred disciples overcome their dissatisfaction, the Buddha flew them to the beautiful valley in the Himalayas where he had been the cuckoo, and there he preached about the wickedness of women by telling this story.
+The trip and the story erased their longings for their wives.
+Fully understanding that women create problems and should be avoided, they all attained arahantship and were able to fly home under their own supernatural powers.

-The speckled-cuckoo king was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
-The vulture king and ascetic were Ananda and Sariputta, two of the Buddha’s top disciples.
+Punnamukha was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said one thing when he meant another.
+The vulture king and the renowned ascetic were earlier births of Ananda and Sariputta, two of the Buddha’s top disciples.